okd-project/okderators-catalog-index/README.md

 ## What is OKD?
 OKD is a community distribution of [Kubernetes](https://kubernetes.io/) (K8s), a collection of software and design patterns to operate applications at scale.

-OKD shares many of the same underlying cluster components as the commerical distribution [RedHat OpenShift](https://www.redhat.com/en/technologies/cloud-computing/openshift).
+OKD shares many of the same underlying cluster components as the commercial distribution [RedHat OpenShift](https://www.redhat.com/en/technologies/cloud-computing/openshift).

 ## What are Operators?
 The [Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) is the concept of running "meta" software within your cluster to manage your applications and supporting components.